SeaHogs/tp/docs/UserGuide.md

 ### Editing contact information : `editc`

 Edits the contact information of a patient in the clinic.
-It is also used to add or delete certain field of the contact information.
+It is also used to add or delete certain fields of the contact information.

 Format: `editc ic/NRIC [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS]`